radon-project/radon/README.md

 # Radon (Rn)
 ## A CMS software designed in Django

-A Free CMS for everyone to changing then web to Python.
+A Free CMS for everyone to change the web to Python.

 ### Developing by Md.
 Almas Ali